arc-research-analytics/lunchAndlearn-05.13.24/README.md

 ### Overview

-This repo contains the Python file (StreamlitDemo.py) and source data (FultonCountySales.csv) to generate a web-based [Streamlit](https://streamlit.io/) web app to visualize home sale prices in Fulton County from 2018 to 2023.
-We will also use a Python notebook file (Explorer.ipynb) for initial data exploration & setup.
+This repo contains the data and Python scripts to generate a web-based [Streamlit](https://streamlit.io/) web app to visualize home sale prices in Fulton County from 2018 to 2023.
+The Python scripts and CSVs used in the demonstration are in the "Primary" folder.

-Streamlit is a Python-only web framework with out-of-the-box UI elements, while the libraries [Pydeck](https://deckgl.readthedocs.io/en/latest/) generates the choropleth map.
+Streamlit is a Python-only web framework with out-of-the-box UI elements, while [Plotly/Mapbox](https://plotly.com/python/mapbox-county-choropleth/) will generate the choropleth map.

 ### Prerequisites